cp024s/Radar-Arduino/ReadMe.md

 - Implement more advanced signal processing for better visualization.
 - Add features like object detection and alarms for specific distance thresholds.

-## Credits
-This project was created by [Your Name].
-Inspired by various Arduino and Processing community projects.

 ## License
 This project is licensed under the [MIT License](LICENSE).